stereolabs/zed-ros-wrapper/README.md

 # Stereolabs ZED Camera - ROS Integration

 This package lets you use the ZED stereo camera with ROS.
-It outputs the camera left and right images, depth map, point cloud, odometry information and supports the use of multiple ZED cameras.
+It outputs the camera left and right images, depth map, point cloud, pose information and supports the use of multiple ZED cameras.

 ## Getting started